yogananth-subramanian/mongo-pacman/README.md

    environment variable `MONGO_SERVICE_HOST` to match the name of the stone soup environment
 3. Press create-application and wait for the build to complete.

 Note, there will be two routes generated, use the pacman one to access the app.
+Use the frontend route.